isomerpages/govtech-corp/media/technews/_posts/2019-01-15-post-The tricky business of building a code of conduct for AI.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="The tricky business of building a code of conduct for AI" src="/images/technews/the-tricky-business-of-building-a-code-of-conduct-for-ai-part1.png">
 </div>
-<h3>The fact that artificial intelligence (AI) is capable of learning puts it at risk of internalising society’s prejudices.
+<p>The fact that artificial intelligence (AI) is capable of learning puts
+it at risk of internalising society’s prejudices.
 Left unchecked, AI could encroach on privacy and undermine social values.
-Ethics and transparency are therefore crucial in the development of AI, said lawyer Mr Rajesh Sreenivasan at the Big Data &amp; AI 2018 conference.</h3>
+Ethics and transparency are therefore crucial in the development of AI, said lawyer Mr Rajesh Sreenivasan at the Big Data &amp; AI 2018 conference.</p>
 <p>A certain degree of irony exists in the fact that not one, but two anti-communist
 chatbots were spawned in China.
 Innocuously named ‘Baby Q’ and ‘Little Bing’, the two chatbots were released in 2017 on Tencent QQ, a popular